resilar/crchack/README.md

     CRC(x ^ y ^ z) = CRC(x) ^ CRC(y) ^ CRC(z), for |x| = |y| = |z|

 The method can be viewed as applying this rule repeatedly to produce an invertible system of linear equations.
 Solving the system tells us which bits in the input data need to be flipped.

 The intuition is that flipping each input bit causes a fixed difference in the resulting checksum (independent of the values of the neighbouring bits).
 This, in addition to knowing the required difference, gives a system of linear equations over GF(2).
 The system of equations can then be expressed in a matrix form and solved with, e.g., the Gauss-Jordan elimination algorithm.
-Under- and overdetermined systems require special handling.

-Note that the CRC function is treated as a "black box", i.e., the internal parameters of the CRC are not needed except for evaluation.
-In fact, the same approach is applicable to all checksum functions that satisfy the weak linearity property.
+Notice that the CRC function is treated as a "black box", i.e., the internal CRC parameters are used only for evaluation.
+Therefore, the same approach is applicable to any function that satisfies the weak linearity property.

 # Use cases